-This Viral Video Of A Harvey Victim's Angry Outburst Is What We Need To Hear
+Video Of Hurricane Harvey Victim Lashing Out At Reporter Is So Upsetting: “People Are Really Breaking Down”

 As people huddle in shelters and Harvey continues to pummel southeastern Texas with record-breaking rain, news outlets from around the country have flocked to the region to cover the storm.
-After all, it's a record-breaking deluge, the likes of which the U.S. has never before seen.
-But a video of a Hurricane Harvey victim’s outburst highlights the pain and the frustration victims of Harvey are feeling — and raises questions about the role of news media in covering stories as tragic and painful as this one.
+After all, it's a record-breaking deluge, the likes of which the United States has never before seen.
+But a video of a Hurricane Harvey victim's outburst highlights the pain and the frustration victims of Harvey are feeling -- and raises questions about the role of news media in covering stories as tragic and painful as this one.

-A video of an unidentified woman displaced by Harvey is going viral on Aug.
+A video of an unidentified woman displaced by Harvey went viral on Aug.
 29 for her emotional response to a reporter's question.
 CNN was at one of the shelters housing people who had been displaced by the storm, asking victims to share their first-hand experiences.

 The reporter in the video referred to "stories of mothers trying to save their children from the rushing waters," and asked the woman to tell her about her experience.
 Immediately after the reporter asked, the woman responded,